lombao/lxzasm/README.md

 ## Directives and Pseudo instructions
 Please in the folder doc a more detailed description, this is just a list of the existent options
-* ALIGN  		: 	Align the code with next multiple address
+* ALIGN <expression> 		: 	Align the code with next multiple address
 * DEFB ( DW )
 * DEFM ( DM )
 * DEFW ( DW )